Simbotics/Scouting-Platform-Mobile/README.md

     - `comments` - Displays the page at the end of the user flow where users can leave comments on the match they just played.
     *All inputs on this page feed into the `lib/utils/data/values/CommentValues.dart` values.*
     - `data` - The main data entry page where users input details for autonomous, teleoperated, and endgame phases.
 Its fields and labels are organized into separate subdirectories.
+    *All inputs on this page feed into the `lib/utils/data/values/AutonomousValues.dart`, `lib/utils/data/values/TeleoperatedValues.dart`, and `lib/utils/data/values/EndgameValues.dart` values.*
     - `prematch` - Contains fields for initials, match number, and team number, and automatically selects the team based on the match number and driver station configured in the settings.
+    *All inputs on this page feed into the `lib/utils/data/values/PrematchValues.dart` values.*
     - `qrcode` - Contains routes for scanning QR codes and managing related data for creating or saving them.
     - `settings` - Provides the settings route where users configure event ID, QR code centerfold, team number editability, and other important settings for app functionality.
+    *All inputs on this page feed into the `lib/utils/data/values/SettingValues.dart` values.*
 - `styles` - Contains widgets for easily generating headers and titles, as well as a set of colors used throughout the app to maintain uniformity in the scouting platform.
 - `utils` - Includes utilities like constants, value files, and helpers to support app functionality.
     - `data` - Stores constants and values that update as the app is used.